MetaCoq/metacoq/README.md

 Options
 -------

 `Set / Unset Strict Unquote Universe Mode`.
-When this mode is on (on by default):

-- the unquoting of a universe level fails if this level does not exists
+When this mode is on, the unquoting of a universe level fails if this level does not exists.

-- the unquoting of a sort which is an empty list fails

-Otherwise:

-- the level is added to the current context
+Otherwise the level is added to the current context.
+It is on by default.

-- or a fresh level is added.
+There is also an "opaque" universe `fresh_universe` which is unquoted to a fresh level when `Strict Unquote Universe Mode` is off.

 Examples of plugins
 -------------------